 \section{Introduction}

-In modern software engineering, the need for rapid iteration and the complexity of systems necessitate the efficient reuse of existing solutions.
-A fundamental practice in this context is the reliance on third-party libraries, which provide reusable functionality through Application Programming Interfaces (APIs) ~\cite{wang2020empirical, zhan2021research}.
-These libraries accelerate development but exist in a state of constant evolution—they undergo refactorings~\cite{kula2018empirical}, bug fixes~\cite{hu2023empirical}, security patches~\cite{wang2020exploring}, and feature enhancements.
-This rapid pace of change results in frequent API updates, where older APIs are deprecated and replaced by newer versions.
-Taking PyTorch~\cite{pytorch}, a popular deep learning library for instance, the API \texttt{torch.svd()} is deprecated in favor of \texttt{torch.linalg.svd()}, and will be removed in a future PyTorch release.
-Consequently, newly developed code should avoid the deprecated \texttt{torch.svd()}, as such APIs typically lack compatibility with new features or data formats and are eventually removed in subsequent library releases~\cite{api_lifecycle_stages}.
+In modern software engineering, rapid iteration and increasing system complexity necessitate the efficient reuse of existing solutions.
+A fundamental practice is the use of third-party libraries, which provide reusable functionality through Application Programming Interfaces (APIs) ~\cite{wang2020empirical, zhan2021research}.
+While these libraries accelerate development, they continuously evolve through refactorings~\cite{kula2018empirical}, bug fixes~\cite{hu2023empirical}, security patches~\cite{wang2020exploring}, and feature enhancements, resulting in frequent API updates where older APIs are deprecated and replaced.
+For example, in PyTorch~\cite{pytorch}, a popular deep learning library, the API \texttt{torch.svd()} has been deprecated in favor of \texttt{torch.linalg.svd()} and will be removed in future releases.
+Consequently, new code should avoid deprecated APIs, as they often lack compatibility with new features or data formats and are eventually removed from the library~\cite{api_lifecycle_stages}.

-This dynamic nature of APIs poses significant challenges for code‑assistance tools powered by Large Language Models (LLMs).
-Trained on vast corpora of natural language and code, LLMs have demonstrated remarkable capabilities in understanding and generating code, enabling their widespread adoption in tasks such as code completion to accelerate software development~\cite{izadi2024language,wang2025rag,wang2023practitioners}.
-However, the knowledge embedded in these models is inherently limited by the timeliness of their training data: many LLMs were trained on codebases using deprecated API versions before up-to-date iterations, leaving them with inherently outdated knowledge.
+This dynamic nature of APIs poses significant challenges for code-assistance tools powered by Large Language Models (LLMs).
+Although LLMs have demonstrated strong capabilities in code understanding and generation, enabling their widespread use in tasks such as code completion~\cite{izadi2024language,wang2025rag,guo2024ft2ra}, their knowledge is constrained by the timeliness of training data.
+Many LLMs were trained on codebases using deprecated API versions before up-to-date iterations, leaving them with inherently outdated knowledge.
 Alternatively, some LLMs may have been trained on mixed datasets containing both deprecated and up-to-date API usages, but their understanding of deprecated APIs may not be fully corrected.
-Therefore, during code completion, LLMs frequently suggest deprecated API invocations, resulting in suboptimal or erroneous code recommendations.
-For instance, Wang et al.~\cite{wang2024llms} report that 37.4\% of GPT-3.5’s API predictions correspond to deprecated APIs, underscoring the practical implications of this problem.
+Therefore, during code completion, LLMs often suggest deprecated API invocations, leading to suboptimal or erroneous code recommendations.
+For example, Wang et al.~\cite{wang2024llms} report that 37.4\% of GPT-3.5’s API predictions are deprecated, highlighting the severity of this issue.